Bruno-SSC/space-tourism/commit_log.md

     - fixed desktop overriding mobile styles in crew_content comp.
     - fixed the device change not triggering page_br_src updates.
-    - added conditional to avoid unecessary initial updates in page_bg subscriber.
+    - added conditional to avoid unecessary initial updates in page_bg subscriber. com10
+    - added tablet and desktop styling for tech-content
+    - some minor adjusts and set up to deploy.